 Florida Car Accident Statistics

-The Orlando car accident lawyers at Colling, Gilbert, Wright & Carter have seen the devastation a car wreck can have on an individual and his or her family firsthand.
+The Orlando car accident lawyers at Colling Gilbert Wright have seen the devastation a car wreck can have on an individual and his or her family firsthand.
 We have helped many accident victims pursue the justice and compensation they need to move forward with their lives.

 There are hundreds of thousands of car accidents across Florida each year.
 These accidents result in hundreds of thousands of injuries and thousands of untimely deaths.
 Here is an overview of the latest car accident statistics available from the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), Insurance Institute for Highway Safety (IIHS), and other sources:

 Total Car Accidents, Injuries, and Fatalities in Florida

 The FLHSMV’s Crash Dashboard provides up-to-date data on car accidents statewide.
 According to the FLHSMV, total car accidents in Florida spiked last year after two years of decline, but we are fortunately on pace to see a reduction in total car accidents in 2022 compared to 2021: